National

 The capital debate has also influenced land prices in areas around Godawari and Attariya.
 Local business operators say land prices doubled after the initial announcement, rising from around Rs3 million per kattha (338.63 square metres) to Rs6 million.
 Prices have since stabilised amid continued uncertainty.

 Chief Minister Shah has repeatedly said the earlier decision may be reconsidered, citing unresolved disputes over Godawari and delays in infrastructure development.
-He has also said he has urged federal leaders, including former Prime Minister Pushpa Kamal Dahal, to help find a resolution.
+He has also said he has urged federal leaders, including former prime minister Pushpa Kamal Dahal, to help find a resolution.

 Meanwhile, significant public funds continue to be spent on maintaining temporary government offices in Dhangadhi.
 According to the provincial financial comptroller’s office, Rs275.3 million was spent on maintenance over the past six fiscal years, from 2018-19 to 2023-24.

-28.56°C Kathmandu
+25.78°C Kathmandu